XIC051/cse15l-lab-reports/lab5.md

 (4) A description of what to edit to fix the bug:

-Inside `test.sh` bash script, add a dollar sign "$" before the variable CPATH.
+Inside `test.sh` bash script, add a dollar sign "$" before the variable CPATH in commands `javac -cp CPATH *.java` and `java -cp CPATH

+org.junit.runner.JUnitCore ArrayTests`.

 # Part 2